 Colorful meals featuring abundant fresh, organic and wholesome foods including healthy fats, proteins, fruits and vegetables support reduced inflammation and the reversing of oxidative damage to the skin.
 Vitamins and minerals can also be supportive allies, including zinc, omega-3 EFAs, Vitamins C, B, B12, and E; turmeric (curcumin), polyphenols found in grapes, cranberries and blueberries, magnesium, selenium and indole-3-carbinol found in cruciferous vegetables (which helps to clear excess estrogen that may contribute to melasma).
 Avoid foods containing soy when possible, as it contains plant estrogens that can stimulate and mimic human estrogen!

-While this series of health + wellness discussions are meant to simply serve as a framework, we recommend that you continue to conduct your own research and make informed decisions that best support your body based on that, in addition to getting on Dr. Cope’s calendar to discuss your circumstances and curiosities on a much deeper and personal level.
+We recommend that you continue to conduct your own research and make informed decisions that best support your body.
+To getting on Dr. Cope’s calendar and discuss your circumstances and curiosities on a much deeper and personal level, reach out directly.